GiFi

-GiFi is a French discount chain with nearly 500 stores, mostly in France.
+GiFi (phonetic abbreviation of its founder's name, Ginestet Philippe) is a French discount store chain with nearly 500 stores, mostly in France.

+History

 It was founded in 1981 by Philippe Ginestet, who is the owner and chairman.
 His son Alexandre is the CEO.

+In 1986, GiFi had nine stores in southwestern France and shifted from discount retail to a low-price model.
+In 1988, it established a purchasing center and began sourcing from Asia.

 In 2017, GiFi bought French discount chain Tati.

 GiFi has an annual turnover of US$1.6 billion.